tamc/excel_to_code/doc/How_to_add_a_missing_function.md

 Add the function definition and implementation to src/compile/c/excel_to_c_runtime.c

-The tests for that function go in the main body of that file.
+The tests for that function go in src/compile/c/excel_to_c_runtime_test.c

+Best approach is to look at the existing functions for inspiration.

 Run the tests with

-    gcc excel_to_c_runtime.c; ./a.out
+    cc excel_to_c_runtime_test.c; ./a.out

 Add the function lookup to the FUNCTIONS hash in src/compile/c/map_formulae_to_c.rb